archive-for-processing/rainbow/README.md

 for detail's check [How to install contributed library](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library)

 ### How to use
-Import Rainbow either from contribution mangager or manual installation if you are able to write
+Import Rainbow either from contribution mangager or manual installation.

+if you are able to write
 ~~~
 import Rainbow.*;
 ~~~
-without any error then you are good to go.
+without any error, then you are good to go.

 Next initialize any Rainbow class in setup(), pass PApplet (this) as arument in constructor.
 For MengerSponge